 Number Outstanding

+Number Closed without Payment

 Note on claim counting: Insurer practices differ relating to the counting of claims.
 Some insurers count claims on a per-accident basis, while others count claims on a per-claimant basis.
 Either basis of counting is allowable, subject to the following provisions: